GrzegorzPustulka/BlackJack-GUI/README.md

 # BlackJack-GUI

-It is an implementation of the popular BlackJack casino game made in c++ using libary QT to make the graphical user interface.
+It is an implementation of the popular BlackJack casino game made in c++ using QT to make the graphical user interface.

 ## Rules